josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/⚖️_the_strangest_duty_of_care.md

 # ⚖️ The Strangest Duty of Care
 **First created:** 2025-09-23 | **Last updated:** 2025-09-30
-*The legal grey zone around universities’ responsibilities to students, and the cost of denial*
+*The legal grey zone around universities’ responsibilities to students, and the cost of denial.*

 ---